 The two blush shades are X-Rated (medium pink) and Noho (berry).
 There’s also a highlighter called Now’s The Time (warm champagne shimmer) and a bronzer called Jawbone (a medium-toned brown).
 For anyone more into a natural look, this is the product to nab from the collection (it’s also our favourite piece out of ’em all).

 It really is a perfect cheek kit, with impressive pigmentation, universally-flattering hues and texture variety.

 Lipstick lovers will be happy to see three new hues of the brand’s popular high-pigment Vice Lipstick ($17 each).

 There are two cream finishes (Abstract, a caramel-y nude, and Epigram, a warm sienna) and one matte (Exhibition, a deep pink-purple).
 The tubes’ lids are printed with Basquiat’s work, making these lippies surefire collectibles.

 If you can’t pick just a few products (we don’t blame you!), you can get all nine in the special-edition UD Jean-Michel Basquiat Vault ($165).
 Its great value, plus it comes in a large box decorated inside and out with some of Basquiat’s most known works, and is, again, designed to be hung on your wall once you’ve removed the products inside.

 While we don’t have them to show you today, there are also three makeup bags in the collection with a different piece of artwork on each size: Gallery is the smallest, a narrow zip-top pouch; then there’s 1983, a slightly larger zip top pouch with a wider bottom; and Untitled, is the largest with a zipper that wraps around its three sides.
 These would make for amazing gifts for any art and makeup lover!

-The Urban Decay Jean-Michel Basquiat collection will be available April 2017 in stores and online at sephora.com.
+The Urban Decay Jean-Michel Basquiat collection is available online now at sephora.com.